 Gadzooks vs. Bubba

 Rule 13, While Tacking

+Rule 14, Avoiding Contact

-Rule 20.2(a), Room to Tack at an Obstruction: Responding
+Rule 20.2, Room to Tack at an Obstruction: Responding

 A leeward boat that hails and tacks simultaneously breaks rule 20.2(a).
 A windward boat is not required to anticipate a leeward boat's actions with respect to a converging right-ofway boat.